Cecil Newman

-Cecil Newman (July 25, 1903 – February 8, 1976) was an American civic leader and prominent businessman in Minneapolis, Minnesota.
+Cecil Earl Newman (July 25, 1903 – February 7, 1976) was an American civic leader and prominent businessman in Minneapolis, Minnesota.
+He was the editor and publisher of the Minneapolis Spokesman and the St. Paul Recorder.

 He was a member of the Brotherhood of Sleeping Car Porters, a union that made major strides against segregation in the 1930s and 1940s, before the modern Civil Rights Movement.

 Early life

-Cecil Newman was born in Kansas City, Missouri, on July 25, 1903.
+Cecil Earl Newman was born in Kansas City, Missouri, on 25 July 1903.
+Growing up, he sold newspapers and worked in the offices of the Kansas City Call, the city's Black newspaper.